Charles Winick

 Charles Winick (August 4, 1922 – July 4, 2015) was an American author, psychologist, professor of anthropology and sociology, and academician, noted for his work in the fields of gender, drug addiction, and prostitution.

-After serving in Military Intelligence during World War II, he was a professor of sociology at the Graduate Center of the City University of New York and the City College of New York, taught at Columbia University, and was the author of more than 40 books, including a book which lamented the decline in the difference between the genders, studies about prostitution in American society, and several books on drug addiction.
+After serving in the United States Army during World War II, he was a professor of sociology at Graduate Center of the City University of New York and the City College of New York, taught at Columbia University, and was the author of more than 40 books, including a book which lamented the decline in the difference between the genders, studies about prostitution in American society, and several books on drug addiction.
 Winick also challenged the accepted view of narcotics addiction, contending that opiates can be relatively safe for some users but cause harm because they are taken under adverse conditions.

 Early life and education

 Winick was born in the Bronx, New York City, to Russian Jewish immigrants.
 His father was a house painter.
 He had four brothers.
 As a child, his family was so poor that they were spotlighted in "The New York Times Neediest Cases" campaign, and the reporter who wrote the story was so distressed by their poverty that he gave the family his own overcoat.

 Winick graduated from the City College of New York and served in the U.S. Army during World War II as a paratrooper and officer in the 82nd Airborne Division.
 He was initially assigned to military intelligence, was posted to Supreme Headquarters Allied Expeditionary Forces in London, and then was sent to the secret P.O.
 Box 1142 unit in Virginia to interrogate prominent Nazi prisoners of war, including Wernher von Braun and German nuclear scientists.